This past weekend I spent both Saturday and Sunday doing headshots for Columbus State University Theatre students.

 Recognizing virtues and talents that others possess, particularly those that surpass one’s own, and giving due honor and, when required, obedience

-Recognizing the limits of one’s talents, ability, or authority; and, not reaching for what is beyond one’s grasp
+Recognizing the limits of one’s skills, ability, or authority; and, not reaching for what is beyond one’s grasp

-Moments like this of this little child in Togo remind me that there is something greater than me that allows for these moments to happen.
-I did not speak her language and did not get to know her as I normally would do for a portrait, however I believe God was working with us to allow for this to happen.
+Moments like this of this little child in Togo remind me that something greater than me allows these moments to happen.
+I did not speak her language and did not get to know her as I usually would do for a portrait.
+However, I believe God worked with us to allow this to happen.

-I have to acknowledge that most all my portraits happen for reason I cannot always explain.
-While I did everything technically to get the photo, it is the expression and moment itself that is always beyond my control.
+I must acknowledge that most of my portraits happen for reasons I cannot always explain.
+While I did everything technically to get the photo, the expression and moment itself are always beyond my control.
 I believe that this is where God takes control.

-Humility isn’t about being a doormat; it’s about being a doorway–a doorway through which others enter into the presence and power of God.
+Humility isn’t about being a doormat; it’s about being a doorway–a doorway through which others enter God’s presence and power.
 By focusing on building others up and helping others connect with God, we show them the love of God, who desires the best for them.

 Nikon D5, AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, ISO 280, ƒ/8, 1/100

-When I teach students photography, multimedia and/or storytelling I often find myself reflecting over the content.
+When I teach students photography, multimedia, and storytelling, I often reflect on the content.

 Nikon D5, AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, ISO 100, ƒ/5.6, 1/1250

-When I was down at South Point on The Big Island of Hawaii you see how all the trees are bent in one direction.
+When I was down at South Point on The Big Island of Hawaii, I saw how all the trees were leaning in one direction.

 Nikon D5, AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, ISO 100, ƒ/10, 1/200

-When I say all the trees I really mean all the trees are bent from a constant wind.
-The wind is so constant and good that they put windmills here for wind power.
+When I say all the trees, I mean all the trees are leaning from a constant wind.
+The wind is so consistent and promising that they use windmills for wind power.

 Nikon D5, AF-S NIKKOR 28-300mm f/3.5-5.6G ED VR, ISO 100, ƒ/7.1, 1/800

-While this strong wind is great it will affect the landscape.
-Well when I teach I am trying really hard to not make so much of an impression it looks like my students are too over powered.
+While this strong wind is excellent, it will affect the landscape.
+Well, when I teach, I am trying hard not to make so much of an impression it looks like my students are too overpowered.

 Some of the things we discussed today was interviewing techniques.
-Now when I taught with my friends Jeff Raymond and James Dockery we compiled a list of tips that we give to the students.
-Here is that list plus some that I have added this week:
+Now when I teach with my friends Jeff Raymond and James Dockery, we compile a list of tips we give to the students.
+Here is that list, plus some that I have added this week:

-Remember the audience doesn’t know the question from the interviewer if they are not recorded or on camera.
-Remind the subject to phrase their answer so that the question is understood in their answer, sometimes by repeating the question.
+Remember, the audience doesn’t know the question from the interviewer if they are not recorded or on camera.
+Therefore, remind the subject to restate the question in their answer.

-Write down at least 5 good questions beforehand
+Write down at least five good questions beforehand.

 Listen to their responses and be ready to deviate from your list